sciZer0/7/v/README.md

 The U blockchain is a highly-decentralized, layer-1, DAO-style blockchain.

-Technologically, the blockchain borrows heavily from **the Solana blockchain**, at the same time providing tens times more efficiency.
+Technologically, the blockchain borrows heavily from **the Solana blockchain**.

+The U blockchain is simultaneously

+* highly-decentralized
+* highly-sustainable
+* higgly-democratic
+* highly-just
+* highly-efficient

-Such a high (even **extreme**) efficiency of the blockchain  is achieved through the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).
+High (even **extreme**) efficiency of the blockchain is also achieved through the use of the new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).

 Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.